iot2tangle/Raspberry/http-mqtt/README.md

 ./Raspi-MQTT
 ```

-If the Streams Gateway endpoint is configured correctly (we will explain this next), you will be sending data to the Tangle via Streams.
-The following capture shows a Raspberry with a BME280 connected (note how the sensor is detected automatically)
+If the *I2T Streams Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.

+The following capture shows a Raspberry with a BME280 connected (note how the sensor is detected automatically):

 ![Raspberry with BME280 sending data to the Tangle](https://iot2tangle.io/assets/screenshots/PiStackSend.png)

+Here we can see the result when all the sensors have been connected:

+--- Photo ---

+In MQTT we get something similar.

 # Setting up the Streams Gateway